pual/couchbase-mobile-portal/md-docs/ready/installation/sync-gateway.md

 The config file and logs are located in `/Users/sync_gateway`.

+## Connecting Sync Gateway to Couchbase Server

+After you have installed Sync Gateway, you can optionally connect it to a Couchbase Server instance.
+By default, Sync Gateway uses a built-in, in-memory server called "Walrus" that can withstand most prototyping use cases, extending support to at most one or two users.

+To connect Sync Gateway to Couchbase Server:

+- Open the Couchbase Server Admin Console and log on using your administrator credentials.
+- In the toolbar, click **Data Buckets**.
+- On the Data Buckets page, click **Create New Data Bucket** and create a bucket named `sync_gateway` in the default pool.

+See the latest Sync Gateway Release Notes for version compatibility information, available on the [Downloads](http://www.couchbase.com/nosql-databases/downloads#Couchbase_Mobile) page.

+> **Note:** Note: You can use any name you want for your bucket, but `sync_gateway` is the default name that Sync Gateway uses if you do not specify a bucket name when you start Sync Gateway.
+If you use a different name for your bucket, you need to specify the name in the configuration file or via the command-line option `-bucket`.

+### Accessing and modifying Sync Gateway's bucket

+Sync Gateway is similar to an application server in that it considers itself the owner of its bucket, and stores data in the bucket using its own schema.
+Even though the documents in the bucket are normal JSON documents, Sync Gateway adds and maintains its own metadata to them to track their sync status and revision history.

+> **Note:** Do not add, modify or remove data in the bucket using Couchbase APIs or the admin UI, or you will confuse Sync Gateway.
+To modify documents, we recommend you use the Sync Gateway's REST API.
+If you need to operate on the bucket using Couchbase Server APIs, use the Bucket Shadowing feature to create a separate bucket you can modify, which the Sync Gateway will "shadow" with its own bucket.

 ## Instance from AWS marketplace

 1. Browse to the [Sync Gateway AMI](https://aws.amazon.com/marketplace/pp/B013XDO1B4) in the AWS Marketplace.